henry9th/Team-iOS/README.md

 # Team! (iOS)

 ### Overview
 Team! is an idea I had for an app that focuses around the idea of allowing users in a group share their availability, using the built-in calendar, and find available times for the group to meet.
 This has started as a summer project with two other friends, one who is building the Android counterpart, and the other mainly focusing on the database.
-Expected finish date: winter break 2017-2018
+Expected finish date: winter break 2017-2018.
+Color scheme is temporary...

 ### Features (~ indicates that it has not yet been implemented)
 - Account making function.
 You can sign up with email, Google, or Facebook
 - Group making functions (group name, group members, group color, group photo)
 - Preserve privacy for users using databases
-- Daily and Monthly Calendar Views
+- Daily and monthly calendar views
 - To-Do list
-- Add Friends by username lookup
+- Add friends by username
 - Friends-list
 - One-on-one and group chatting ~
 - Find available times for the group ~
 - Make new events ~
-- Have a notes section for each event for situations like a study meeting so that important notes could be saved ~
+- Notes section for each event for situations like a study meeting so that important notes could be saved ~

 ### App Screenshots